JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Cuantos_Sobreviven.md

 The spiritual death that you comment on is perhaps valid in the “normal” and enlightened worlds.
 But in this?...

-**Andrés:** Dear friends, Santi, in [UB 112:3.2](/en/The_Urantia_Book/112#p3_2) he says spiritual death (of the soul) when mortal man “finally” rejects survival; if it has been pronounced spiritually insolvent, “morontially” bankrupt etc, etc. I say that “finally” it will be after many experiences, and “morontially” after many experiences in the morontia life, that is, after death, I say.
+**Andrés:** Dear friends, Santi, in <a id="a165_36"></a>[UB 112:3.2](/en/The_Urantia_Book/112#p3_2) he says spiritual death (of the soul) when mortal man “finally” rejects survival; if it has been pronounced spiritually insolvent, “morontially” bankrupt etc, etc. I say that “finally” it will be after many experiences, and “morontially” after many experiences in the morontia life, that is, after death, I say.
 From which I deduce that many lives have to pass for the spiritual death to be carried out if the personality decides not to survive.

 **Santiago:** Yes, Andrés, so far everything would be fine, but what I was worried about is on the next page.
 But, as Antonio rightly says, the concept of “mortal” may have to be expanded to include not only the inhabitants of the first (material) world, and perhaps we should continue to consider ourselves “mortal” even in the morontia worlds, until the Adjuster and personality are fused.